The Sights and Attractions of Chanthaburi

 By car – The province is accessible by Highway 3 from Bangkok , Pattaya and the west of Thailand.
 Or if you are coming from the north Highway 317 leads down from Sakeo and the Cambodian border region.
 Highway No. 36 for 50 kilometres and Highway No. 3 for another 108 kilometres, a total distance of 248 kilometres

 By Minibus – Victory Monument in Bangkok has mini vans to many near by cities, including Chantaburi.
 The van to Chantaburi takes anywhere from 2 1/2 to 3 1/2 hours depending on the driver and traffic.
 The van stops in Chantaburi just outside town at the Tesco Lotus.
-The vans also leave from the Tesco going to Victory Monument.
+The vans also leave from the Tesco going to Victory Monument and Morchit bus station.
 Public minibuses from Pattaya depart from Central Pattaya Rd, 100m east of Foodland.
 6:00-19:00 every hour.